 “Our guitar player only owned an electric guitar so we borrowed a home-made banjo-looking one from a friend that we nicknamed ‘pizza’,” Eden laughs about now.
 “We learned and sang popular songs in English that people wanted to hear, and two of us were foreigners so we really stood out.
 Most of the time we performed without amplification so it forced us to perfect our vocal harmonies in a way that was both loud and projected but that also blended well and kept people engaged.”

 It didn't take long before the hard work began paying off.
 Eden was later invited to perform on Brazilian radio and television.
 She was also asked to play a major stage at the Festa do Peao de Boiadeiro in Barretos, which is known as the largest country festival in South America.

 In 2006, Eden relocated to the state of Washington in the United States of America.
 She was the first graduate of her community college's newly-created music program, and went on to be a middle and high school music educator.
-She spent eight years working with the nationally acclaimed and award winning Wenatchee School District Mariachi Music Program.
+She spent eight years working with the nationally acclaimed award winning Wenatchee School District's Mariachi Music Program.
 “That was an incredibly rewarding experience working with youth” she recalls, “but in the end, my music offered me the biggest opportunity for growth and inspiring by example, so I ran with it.”